Last updated on January 17, 2024

-Don and Susie Law have a love for Rhone and Priorat wines and took this passion to the next level.
+Don and Susie Law love Rhone and Priorat wines and took this passion to the next level.
 Don is a geologist in the oil business.
 His acumen in geology was apparent when looking for the ideal site to plant grapes.
-Boring 42 soil pits in the property it became apparent that the undulating slopes of this land and its elevation were ideal for their vineyard needs.
+Boring 42 soil pits in the property, it became apparent that the undulating slopes of this land and its elevation were ideal for their vineyard needs.

-The property was purchased in 2007 and in 2008 the vineyards were planted with Cabernet Sauvignon, Mourvèdre, Carignan, Petite Sirah, Petit Verdot, and Tempranillo.
-Later plantings include Clairette Blanche, Marsanne, Roussanne, Syrah and Viognier.
-Today there are approximately 57 acres of vineyards on the estate.
-The vineyards are north, west and south facing.
-The location, terroir and climate affords a Mediterranean profile for growing grapes.
+The property was purchased in 2007, and in 2008, the vineyards were planted with Cabernet Sauvignon, Mourvèdre, Carignan, Petite Sirah, Petit Verdot, and Tempranillo.
+Later plantings include Clairette Blanche, Marsanne, Roussanne, Syrah, and Viognier.
+Today, there are approximately 57 acres of vineyards on the estate.
+The vineyards are north, west, and south-facing.
+The location, terroir, and climate afford a Mediterranean profile for growing grapes.

-Bar Architects designed the winery building and its structure takes on a kind of form follows function principal that was popular during the modernist movement in the 20th century.
-In this case the winery has a clean more contemporary flair whose function is to enhance ones view of the vineyards.
+Bar Architects designed the winery building, and its structure takes on a kind of form-follows-function principle that was popular during the modernist movement in the 20th century.
+In this case, the winery has a clean more contemporary flair whose function is to enhance one’s view of the vineyards.

-Recently I experienced LAW Estate Wines at a LA Wine Writers luncheon prepared by Café Del Rey Chef David Vilchez.
-The pairing especially our third course the Grilled Octopus with vanilla forbidden rice, black berry, squid ink yogurt and black radish was exceptional and probably the best Octopus dish I have yet to try.
+Recently, I experienced LAW Estate Wines at an LA Wine Writers luncheon prepared by Café Del Rey Chef David Vilchez.
+The pairing, especially our third course, the Grilled Octopus with vanilla forbidden rice, blackberry, squid ink yogurt, and black radish, was exceptional and probably the best Octopus dish I have yet to try.
 The wine that stood out the most at this particular meal was the Grenache.

-Many of the wines are named after character traits of people Don and Susie have met along their adventures producing wine except in the case of The Nines, Prima, Beyond Category and Fast Tracks.
+Many of the wines are named after character traits of people Don and Susie have met, along with their adventures producing wine, except in the case of The Nines, Prima, Beyond Category, and Fast Tracks.
 The Nines is named for the vineyard blocks used to produce this wine.
-Prima is the name of the Don’s oil and gas company.
-Beyond Category is a cycling term that for Law means beyond expectations.
+Prima is the name of Don’s oil and gas company.
+Beyond Category is a cycling term that, for Law, means beyond expectations.
 Fast Tracks refers to a term in snow skiing.

 The Nines 2013: This wine wowed me because it was one of the few California Grenache is most reminiscent of Spanish Garnache.
-You could really see how the Don and Susie’s passion for the Priorat wines comes through.
+You could really see how Don and Susie’s passion for the Priorat wines comes through.
 The aromas are those of perfume and violet.
-This is a lighter bodied Grenache with flavors of strawberry and licorice.
+This is a lighter-bodied Grenache with flavors of strawberry and licorice.

-Prima 2013: Composed of 100% Mourvédre the wine delivers flavors of blackberries set off my smoky qualities.
+Prima 2013: Composed of 100% Mourvédre, the wine delivers flavors of blackberries set off by smoky qualities.

-First Tracks 2013: This wine is a combination of mostly Petit Verdot, Syrah and Cabernet Sauvignon.
-This is a big rich wine that delivers dark fruit and hints of chocolate.
+First Tracks 2013: This wine combines mostly Petit Verdot, Syrah, and Cabernet Sauvignon.
+Find a big, rich wine delivering dark fruit flavors and hints of chocolate.

-For Law Estate Wines the life and love of their land comes through in each bottle of wine.
-For each of us we will love what comes through in their wines and if you have an opportunity to visit the Law winery, one will also love the land by embracing the view that surrounds you.
+For Law Estate Wines, the life and love of their land comes through in each bottle of wine.
+Each of us will love what comes through in these wines, and if you have an opportunity to visit the Law winery, you will also love the land by embracing the view that surrounds you.

-Note: Photo credit for the featured image above is courtesy Law Estate Wines.
+Note: Photo credit for the featured image above is courtesy of Law Estate Wines.